Your Down Payment

-Interest rates for an FHA mortgage usually feature the going interest rate, while the down payment for an FHA mortgage will be below those of conventional loans.
-Closing costs might be included in the mortgage, and the down payment can be as low as 3 percent of the total amount.
+Interest rates with an FHA mortgage generally feature the current interest rate, while the down payment requirements for an FHA loan are less than those of conventional loans.
+Closing costs may be financed in the mortgage, and the down payment may be as low as 3% of the total.

 - Piggy-back loans

-A piggy-back loan is a second mortgage that you close at the same time as the first.
-Most of the time, the piggyback loan takes care of 10 percent of the purchase amount, while the first mortgage covers 80 percent.
-The homebuyer covers the remaining 10%, instead of come up with the usual 20% down payment.
+A piggy-back loan is a second mortgage that closes at the same time as the first.
+Usually the piggyback loan is for 10 percent of the purchase price, while the first mortgage finances 80 percent.
+The borrower pays the remaining 10%, instead of come up with the typical 20% down payment.

 - Carry-Back loans